 \subsection{The Phase Transition: One Layer Is All You Need}

 Figure~\ref{fig:phase} shows the central result.
-With zero Transformer layers (raw embeddings, recurrent state, or content-only embeddings), routing precision is $\leq 2.5\%$ regardless of training duration.
+With zero Transformer layers (raw embeddings, recurrent state, or content-only embeddings), routing precision is $\leq 2.5\%$ regardless of training duration (1.1--2.5\% across runs and conditions).
 With one Transformer layer, routing precision reaches 98.4\%.
 Additional layers (2--4) provide no improvement.

 The transition during training is equally sharp: routing precision stays near chance for 9 epochs, then jumps from 2.8\% to 99.4\% in \emph{a single epoch} (epoch 10), followed by task accuracy climbing from 4.7\% to 74.5\% over the next few epochs.
 (The final test-set precision is 98.4\%; the 99.4\% peak occurs during training at epoch 10.)
 No other condition shows any phase transition --- all remain flat at chance throughout training.